Developing to Spec: Part 18c — Fight like Wind and Lighting

 Got questions about specific kinds of development or game rule issues?
 Want to suggest some other topic for me to tackle in-depth?
 Join my Patreon for just a few dollars a month, and give me feedback on the kind of content you want to see!

-Posted on January 2, 2020, in Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder, PC Options, Starfinder.
+Posted on January 2, 2020, in Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder First Edition, PC Options, Starfinder.
 Bookmark the permalink.
 Leave a comment.